is beef fat called suet

 How is Beef Tallow Different than Beef Suet?

-Render beef fat is known as tallow, but what is the connection between beef fat and beef suet?
-Suet is a particular kind of beef fat that is taken out of the area surrounding a cow’s internal organs.
+Tallow is rendered beef fat, but what is the relationship of beef fat to beef suet?
+Suet is a specific type of beef fat that is removed from around the internal organs of a cow.

 The best suet is the fat that is removed from around the kidneys of the cow.
 Once rendered, this suet is called tallow.
 (Watch my explanatory video for more information.)